Marker Logo

 Erected by Delaware Historical Society.

 Topics.
-This historical marker is listed in these topic lists: Colonial Era • Notable Buildings • Settlements & Settlers.
+This historical marker is listed in these topic lists: Colonial EraNotable BuildingsSettlements & Settlers.

 Location.
 39° 44.498′ N, 75° 33.058′ W. Marker is in Wilmington, Delaware, in New Castle County.
 It is in Quaker Hill.
-Marker can be reached from North Market Street just south of West 6th Street, on the left when traveling north.
+It can be reached from North Market Street just south of West 6th Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 515 N Market St, Wilmington DE 19801, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Jacob and Obadiah Dingee Houses, 1771 and 1773 (a few steps from this marker); Coxe Houses, 1801 (a few steps from this marker); Cook-Simms House, 1778 (within shouting distance of this marker); Tatnall Bell, 1800 (within shouting distance of this marker); Willingtown Square (within shouting distance of this marker); Old Town Hall (within shouting distance of this marker); Grand Lodge of Delaware A.F.&A.M. (within shouting distance of this marker); Thomas Garrett (about 500 feet away, measured in a direct line).
+(a few steps from this marker); Cook-Simms House, 1778 (within shouting distance of this marker); Tatnall Bell, 1800 (within shouting distance of this marker); a different marker also named Willingtown Square (within shouting distance of this marker); Old Town Hall (within shouting distance of this marker); Grand Lodge of Delaware A.F.&A.M. (within shouting distance of this marker); Wilmington Historic Trail (within shouting distance of this marker).
 Touch for a list and map of all markers in Wilmington.

-Photographed By Devry Becker Jones (CC0), November 18, 2022
+Photographed by Devry Becker Jones (CC0), November 18, 2022

 Credits.
 This page was last revised on February 13, 2023.
 It was originally submitted on November 19, 2022, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 105 times since then and 31 times this year.
+This page has been viewed 308 times since then and 12 times this year.
 Photos: 1, 2. submitted on November 19, 2022, by Devry Becker Jones of Washington, District of Columbia.